Md-Rijwan-Jannat/Fitness-Equipment-And-Accessories-Backend/readme.md

 - POST /api/v1/products/create-product: Create single product.
 - GET /api/v1/products: Retrieve all products.
 - GET /api/v1/products/:id: Retrieve a single product by ID.
-- POST /api/v1/cart: Add a product to the cart.
+- DELETE /api/v1/products/:id: Add a product to the cart.
-- PUT /api/v1/cart/
+- PUT /api/v1/products/:id
   : Update the quantity of a product in the cart.
-- DELETE /api/v1/cart/
+- DELETE /api/v1/orders/create-user-order-details
   : Remove a product from the cart.
 - POST /api/v1/checkout: Process checkout and payment.